Community Norms and Values

 As a teacher-powered community we strive to rise above traditional education dichotomies and tensions and remain focused on creating student-centered learning communities designed and led by professional educators at the school site.
 We are a respectful, inclusive, and passionate group dedicated to improving the education system and serving all students in our local communities.

-With this in mind, our Teacher-Powered Community values and norms are as follows:
+With this in mind, our Teacher-Powered Community norms and values are as follows:

 - Teacher-powered governance models lie on a spectrum, with some teams wanting and securing more or less autonomy than others; all are valued.
-It is up to the individual teams to decide which autonomies are needed to best serve their students and staff.
+It is up to the individual teams to decide which autonomies they need to best serve their students and staff.

 - National, state, and local teacher unions are valuable allies and often support teacher-powered teams and opportunities.

-- Principals and administrators are key allies in teacher-powered schools, helping the group of teachers to facilitate shared purpose, advocate for the decisions of the team, and be a resource.
+- Principals and administrators are key allies in teacher-powered schools, helping the group of teachers to facilitate shared purpose, advocate for the decisions of the team, and serving as a resource.
 We welcome all educators and supporters committed to these values.